LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     - Make sure the video covers only the relevant step.

     > \!video[text to display]\(url)

+ - **Audio:** Used to embed an inline audio player, or a link to an audio recording.The syntax format should look the same as a video, except the audio should begin with a ! (explanation mark), followed by the word audio.

+    > \!audio[text to display]\(url)

 - **Image with link:** Used to embed an image that can be clicked to navigate to a specific URL (internal or external).